jaylan-wu/CS3113/README.md

 # Game Programming Projects

-Welcome to my Game Programming Projects!
-This repository contains a collection of game projects developed using OpenGL in C++.
+Welcome to my Game Programming Projects that have been produced by creating my own game engine!
+This repository contains a collection of game projects developed using the OpenGL Library in C++.

 ## Table of Contents
 - [Project 1: [Simple 2D Scene]](./simple_2d_scene)